NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by property

-Get concepts matching a search term that is searched within a certain set of properties.
-The search results are set to include the property values so you can easily see the match.
+`ConceptTests.GetConceptByProperty()` - Get concepts matching a search term that is searched within a certain set of properties.
+The search results are set to include the propertyvalues so you can easily see the match.
 The property setting here can be either based on code or on label

 ```
 curl "$API_URL/concept/search?terminology=ncit&term=XAV05295I5&property=fda_unii_code&include=properties" | jq '.'